trr266/rescorptrans/README.md

 |June 28 | Tax Transparency	| Martin Jacob (WHU) |
 |July 12 | Non-financial Reporting | Giovanna Michelon (Bristol) |

-To registration deadline for the course has passed.
+The registration deadline for the course has passed.
 You can, however, watch the videos below and attend the discussion sessions (Zoom link in Syllabus) without prior registration.

 ### Unit Slides and Videos